luxmargos/godot_tabby_explorer_plugin/README.md

 # Tabby Explorer plugin for Godot

-Tabby Explorer is a plugin for the Godot Editor designed to integrate with the default FileSystem dock of Godot Editor.
+Tabby Explorer is a plugin for the Godot Editor.

+With this plugin, you can use your own multiple FileSystem docks and nested tabs to organize complex folder structures according to your preferences.

 While Godot Editor is excellent, it offers only a single FileSystem dock.

 I felt what I'm so exhauted and spending lot of time with scrolling up and down through the entire of my huge resources.
 The favorite system was not enough to me.

-With this plugin, you can use your own multiple FileSystem docks and tabs to organize complex folder structures according to your preferences.
+That was a reason why I built this plugin.

 <img src="./doc/screenshot.png" width="800"/>
 <img src="./doc/screenshot2.png" width="400"/>

 ## Supported Version (Currently tested)